james-jw/mongodb-rest-api/README.md

     For example: <code>/rest/v1/events</code></p>

     <h2>Versioning</h2>
     Currently the api is at version 1.
-The endpoints URL should include the version number.
+The endpoints URL should include the version number in order to allow for multiple versions of the API.
-    <code>/rest/{version-number}/{endpoints...}</code>
+    <pre><code>/rest/{version-number}/{endpoints...}</code></pre>

     <h2>Pagination</h2>
     All collection endpoints, whether querying or grouping will return a pageable list.
 For example: